stefanspringer1/Libxml2Validation/README.md

 The `CMakeLists.txt` contains some conditional statements according to the operating system used:

-- On macOS, libxml2 is already available, you even do not need the headers files that come with this project on macOS.
+- On macOS, libxml2 is already available, and you even do not need the headers files that come with this project.
 But the linker is to be called with `-lxml2`.
 - On Windows, you _do_ need the header files and, of course, the libraries.

 ## The Resulting Program